-CAN’s Lotterywest Dream Plan Do is a new community arts mentoring program in 2019, that aims to support arts projects that are bringing Culturally and Linguistically Diverse (CALD*) community voices to the forefront.
-Currently, artistic and cultural representation doesn’t reflect the full range of diverse identities in Australia, and this program is an opportunity for you and your communities to change that!
+CAN’s Lotterywest Dream Plan Do is a new community arts mentoring program in 2019 which aims to support arts projects that bring Culturally and Linguistically Diverse (CALD*) community voices to the forefront.
+Currently, artistic and cultural representation doesn’t reflect the full range of diverse identities in Australia, and this program provides opportunity to change that!

 DREAM – a fresh project idea,

 PLAN – the steps to achieve your outcome, and

 DO – the project while developing your skills from experienced mentors